Ebazhanov/linkedin-skill-assessments-quizzes/c-(programming-language)/c-quiz.md

 #### Q23.
 What is the difference between scanf() and sscanf() functions?
 - [ ] The scanf() function reads data formatted as a string; The sscanf() function reads string input from the screen.
-- [x] The scanf() function reads formatted data from the keyword; The sscanf() function reads formatted input from a string.
+- [x] The scanf() function reads formatted data from the keyboard; The sscanf() function reads formatted input from a string.
-- [ ] The scanf() function reads string data from the keyword; The sscanf() function reads string data from a string.
+- [ ] The scanf() function reads string data from the keyboard; The sscanf() function reads string data from a string.
 - [ ] The scanf() function reads formatted data from a file; The sscanf() function reads input from a selected string

 #### Q24.
 What is not a valid command with this declaration?